 “That’s what I just said,” Fetrina remarked.

-Once he had mounted the horse, which was itself a challenge, Kiluron shrugged.
+Once he mounted the horse, which was itself a challenge, Kiluron shrugged.
 Oddly, he felt in a better mood than he had before he had fallen out of a slimy tunnel, been pummeled by the ocean, and nearly died scaling a sheer sandstone cliff.
 “Oh well.
 Somebody had to make a decision, and here we all are, so I guess it wasn’t too bad of one.”

 It was a long and painful ride back to the castle, and it was fully dark by the time they reached it, despite the length of the days.
-They ate dinner together once they had changed and cleaned themselves up from their adventures, and this time Kiluron found he had an appetite.
+They ate dinner together once they changed and cleaned themselves from their adventures, and this time Kiluron found he had an appetite.
 His hands still trembled a little while he wielded the fork, but it didn’t bother him as much as it had before.

 Kiluron folded his arms.
 “Well, then I’m just going to assume that whoever was bolting down that bolt-hole got to safety.”